wsast/docs/readme.md

 ![Static analysis](images/static1.jpg)

 Static analysis processes every WSIL tree generated during code analysis, and prints methods and constructors as they are encountered and scanned but is not limited only to scanning these objects.
+If a `filter` is supplied the only the tree objects with names matching the filters will be analysed.

 ### Code Graphing